raineorshine/npm-check-updates/README.md

 [![Build Status](https://travis-ci.org/tjunnone/npm-check-updates.svg?branch=master)](https://travis-ci.org/tjunnone/npm-check-updates)
 ![npm (@next)](https://img.shields.io/npm/v/npm-check-updates/next.svg)

-npm-check-updates upgrades your package.json dependencies to the latest versions, ignoring specified versions.
+npm-check-updates upgrades your package.json dependencies to the *latest* versions—regardless of breaking versions or any version range specified for that matter.

-npm-check-updates maintains your existing semantic versioning *policies*, i.e., it will upgrade your `"express": "^4.0.0"` dependency to `"express": "^5.0.0"`.
+npm-check-updates maintains your existing semantic versioning *policies*, i.e., it will upgrade `"express": "^4.0.0"` to `"express": "^5.0.0"`.

 npm-check-updates *only* modifies your package.json file.
 Run `npm install` to update your installed packages and package-lock.json.